Skip to main content

 Patterns make skip counting easier to remember.
 When you count by 10s, the ones digit stays 0.
 When you count by 5s, the ones digit alternates between 5 and 0.

 Counting by 2s helps students notice even numbers because every number in the pattern is even.
+These patterns help students check whether a sequence makes sense.

 Example 5, 10, 15, 20, 25, 30 ends with 5, 0, 5, 0.